-- raising awareness of the menopause - recognising the menopause as a health issue seeking to support employees during the menopause and perimenopause - approaching menopause in an open way and listening sensitively about the effects it may cause - encouraging employees to discuss their needs in regard to menopause and work with their Line Manager if they feel able to do so - accommodating reasonable adjustments to the working environment and/or working patterns where it is possible to do so - providing advice which is available from Occupational Health for both the Line Manager and the employee, including health & wellbeing articles
+- raising awareness of the menopause - recognising the menopause as a health issue seeking to support employees during the menopause and perimenopause - approaching menopause in an open way and listening sensitively about the effects it may cause - encouraging employees to discuss their needs in regard to menopause and work with their line manager if they feel able to do so - accommodating reasonable adjustments to the working environment and/or working patterns where it is possible to do so - providing advice which is available from Occupational Health for both the line manager and the employee, including health & wellbeing articles

-6 Line Manager's responsibilities
+6 Line manager's responsibilities

 Taking a proactive stance to supporting employees through the menopause can ensure that employees are able to ask for help and adjustments so they can continue to be successful in their roles and reduce absenteeism due to menopausal symptoms.
 This will also reassure employees that the Trust is a responsible employer committed to supporting their needs during this transitional stage of their lives.
-We would expect support to be given as part of the regular supervision and day to day management provided by Line Managers.
+Support should be given as part of the regular supervision and day to day management provided by line managers.
 These points of contact are fundamental to supporting individual health and wellbeing, spotting early signs of ill health or distress, and initiating early intervention.
 The level of trust built with employees will determine the extent to which colleagues are able to discuss menopausal symptoms and any support or adjustments they need at work.

-For Line Managers, using this policy and familiarising themselves with the subject should help improve confidence in being open to discussing this with employees, thus reassuring employees that support will be provided.
+For line managers, using this policy and familiarising themselves with the subject, should help improve confidence in being open to discussing this with employees, thus reassuring employees that support will be provided.
 However, it should be noted that no employee is obliged to discuss their symptoms if they wish to keep the matter private.

-Line Managers are:
+Line managers are: